iandennismiller/xenadu/readme.markdown

     Also, make sure you are familiar with ssh public key authentication.
 You need to log in as root in order for Xenadu to function correctly.
 If you are uncomfortable with being able to log in as root, then make sure your private key is password-protected, and use a ssh keychain manager.

 5. Edit `mapping` to list the files you want to track.  `mapping` is a python list, where each item in the list represents one file on the remote host.
-An item like `['/etc/hosts', "hosts", Perm.root_644]` consists of 3 values:
+An item like `['/etc/network/interfaces', "interfaces", Perm.root_644]` consists of 3 values:

-    - `/etc/hosts` is the complete path of the file on the remote host
+    - `/etc/network/interfaces` is the complete path of the file on the remote host
-    - `hosts` is the local name of the file, which is in the `./files` directory
+    - `interfaces` is the local name of the file, which is in the `./files` directory.
     - `Perm.root_644` is the permissions that file should have on the remote host (here, owner is `root` and permission is `644`).

 6. Grab all of those files from the remote host: